 A pattern collection usually has a main print, often referred to as a “focus print.”
-In The Sellable Sketch I refer to this print as the moneymaker print, because it is often the boldest in the collection and draws in buyers to your website, booth or portfolio.
+In The Sellable Sketch I refer to this print as the moneymaker print, because it is often the boldest and draws in buyers to your website, booth or portfolio.

-The supporting patterns in the collection are called coordinates.
+The supporting patterns are called coordinates.
 Their artistic style and color usage should match the main print and together, the patterns should tell a consistent story.

-Developing a strong collection starts with knowing your market and identifying which patterns, trends and colors they are going to find irresistible a year to two years from now, when your patterns are being sold on the sales floor.
+Developing a strong collection starts with knowing your market and identifying which patterns, trends and colors they are going to find irresistible a year to two years from now, when your work is being sold on the sales floor.

 Once your collection direction is clear, it is simply a matter of developing your sketch into a main pattern with a strong layout and color story.
 You should then develop two to five supporting patterns which create a cohesive pattern “family.”

-Having a system to follow each time you start a new collection will bring a sense of ease to your development process and will enable to you develop more professional collections at a faster pace.
+Having a system to follow each time will bring a sense of ease to your development process and will enable to you develop more professional collections at a faster pace.
 You will no longer feel overwhelmed by the process, but will feel driven to create collections that you can confidently use to contact agents, manufacturers or hiring managers.